Zimbabwe court set to rule on presidential election petition

 HARARE (Reuters) - Zimbabwe’s top court will on Friday decide whether President Emmerson Mnangagwa’s disputed July 30 election victory should stand against complaints by his main rival that it was rigged.

-The election, in which Mnangagwa and opposition leader Nelson Chamisa were the main contenders, was touted as a crucial step toward economic recovery and shedding Zimbabwe’s pariah reputation, but instead has left the nation deeply polarized.
+The election, in which Mnangagwa and opposition leader Nelson Chamisa were the main contenders, was touted as a crucial step towards economic recovery and shedding Zimbabwe’s pariah reputation, but instead has left the nation deeply polarized.

 An army crackdown in response to post-election violence by opposition supporters left six people dead on Aug.
 1, recalling the heavyhanded security tactics that marked the 37-year rule of Robert Mugabe, who was removed in a coup last November.

-The Constitutional Court planned to deliver its judgment on the opposition challenge at 2 p.m.
-(1200 GMT).
+The Constitutional Court planned to deliver its judgment on the opposition challenge at 3 p.m.
+(1300 GMT), an hour later than initially announced, according to state-owned broadcaster ZTV, which will air the ruling live.

 Zimbabwe’s constitution requires that if Mnangagwa is confirmed the winner, he should be inaugurated by Sunday.